Solving the all pairs shortest path problem after minor update of a large dense graph: Conclusion

 \section{Conclusion}

-We propose two algorithms for warm-start calculation of the all-pairs shortest path (APSP) matrix after a minor modification of a weighted dense graph, e.g., adding a node, removing a node, or updating an edge.
+We propose two algorithms (and some variants) for warm-start calculation of the all-pairs shortest path (APSP) matrix after a minor modification of a weighted dense graph, e.g., adding a node, removing a node, or updating an edge.
 We assume the APSP matrix for the original graph is already known, and try to warm-start from the known APSP matrix to reach the new APSP matrix.
 A cold-start calculation of the APSP matrix for the updated graph needs $ O(n^3) $ time.
 It is a very expensive time cost for a large dense graph.
 We are trying to utilize the already calculated APSP matrix to make calculation of the new APSP matrix less expensive.
 The best case complexity for a warm-start calculation is $ O(n^2) $, the worst case complexity is $ O(n^3) $.

 We implemented the algorithms and tested their performance with experiments.
-The result shows a warm-start calculation can save about 84\% of calculation time when compared with the Floyd-Warshall algorithm; when compared with Dijkstra's algorithm, we can save 46\% of calculation time, for calculating the APSP matrix after removing a node.
-When the operation is updating an edge, the proportion of saved time is 89\%, when compared with the Floyd-Warshall algorithm; and 57\% when compared with Dijkstra's algorithm.
+The result shows a warm-start calculation can save a large portion of calculation time when compared with the Floyd-Warshall algorithm.
 Moreover, we proposed another algorithm for warm-start computing of the shortest path between two nodes, and tested it.
-Result shows warm-start computing can save 99.4\% of time, compared with cold-start computing of the shortest path by Dijkstra's algorithm.
+Result shows warm-start computing can save 99\% of time, compared with cold-start computing of the shortest path by Dijkstra's algorithm.